If you're self employed and pay child support through us, you can use most payment methods.

 For example, it could be a business you work for on contract.
 We can tell them to do this for a one off amount, a regular payment, or a number of cents per dollar.

+We use your income to work out how much child support you should pay or receive.
 When you’re self employed you can legally reduce your taxable income by claiming some expenses as tax deductions.

 This may mean you have more financial resources than your taxable income shows.

 Read about income we use to work out child support.